Workplaces offering staff extra time off to choose clean travel.

 + Are there other organisations already doing this?

 Yes!
 There are several examples of it working both in the UK and abroad.
-See Employers page to find out which organisations are already offering Climate Perks, and our Case Studies page for more information and insight.
+See our Employers page to find out which organisations are already offering Climate Perks, and our Case Studies page for more information and insight.

 + How will I know that employees are not taking advantage of the scheme?